-With so many new and shiny things to choose from, it can sometimes be hard to make the right choice for your needs.
-In this guide, we’ll go over the finest pieces of glass for the Full Frame E-mount system.
+With so many new and shiny things to choose from, it can sometimes be tough to make the right choice for your needs.
+To help make the system a bit more approachable from the outside, in this guide we’ll go over the best pieces of glass for the Full Frame E-mount system.

 Table of contents